bhauman/bhauman.github.com/drafts/devcards.md

 You can see an example of the Devcards interface [here](http://rigsomelight.com/devcards/).

-Devcards derives its interactivity from the live reloading leinigen
+Devcards derives its interactivity from the live reloading Leinigen
-plugin: [lein-figwheel].
+plugin: [lein-figwheel][figwheel-post].
 Figwheel is a code reloading server/client combination that continually reloads compiled code into the browser as you change your ClojureScript sources.

 ## Developing 2048 with Devcards

-If you are curious about how this looks in reality I have made a video in which I develop the [2048][2048] game with the assistence of Devcards.
+If you are curious about how this looks in reality I have made a video in which I develop the [2048][2048] game with the assistance of Devcards.
-It's a long video but there is no other way to communicate the how amazing it is to interactively develop with the assistence of Devcards.
+It's a long video but there is no other way to communicate the how amazing it is to interactively develop with the assistance of Devcards.

 <div class="video-container">
-<iframe src="//player.vimeo.com/video/96664598?byline=0&amp;portrait=0" width="620" height="348" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="//player.vimeo.com/video/97078905?byline=0&amp;portrait=0" width="620" height="348" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

 [the code from the video](https://gist.github.com/bhauman/68f965573ba660715b35)

-## Feedback - the utlimate progamming tool
+## Feedback - the ultimate programming tool

 Working with a page of visual code examples that are **all** responding to the code I am writing, provides an unprecedented amount of feedback and it accelerates my awareness of the ramifications of the code I am writing.
-Tests start to fail, entities start dissappearing, I can go back and interact with components in specific states and see how they are responding to recent code changes.
+Tests start to fail, entities start disappearing, I can go back and interact with components in specific states and see how they are responding to recent code changes.
 I can then move to other pages of cards and see if they are still working as expected.